jsenv/core/readme.md

 `@jsenv/core` is tested on Mac, Windows, Linux on Node.js 14.5.0.
 Other operating systems and Node.js versions are not tested.

-> Jsenv should be compatible with node 12.8 and above but it's no longer guaranteed.

 # Configuration

 Jsenv can execute standard JavaScript without additional configuration.
 It means Jsenv support [JavaScript Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), destructuring, optional chaining and so on by default.

 Jsenv can be configured to be compatible with non-standard JavaScript.
 For instance using [CommonJS modules](https://code-trotter.com/web/understand-the-different-javascript-modules-formats/#commonjs-cjs), [JSX](https://reactjs.org/docs/introducing-jsx.html) or [TypeScript](https://www.typescriptlang.org).

 > Keep in mind one of your dependency may use non-standard JavaScript.
+For instance react uses CommonJS modules.

 ## jsenv.config.js